therandomdudejajaja/Sigma-Spy/README.md

 - ✅ Updated repository URLs

 ## Notices 🔔
-- Sigma Spy will have bugs, please report any bugs by opening an [issue](https://github.com/therandomdudejajaja/Sigma-Spy/issues) on Github
+- Sigma Spy will have bugs, please don't report any bugs by opening an [issue](https://github.com/therandomdudejajaja/Sigma-Spy/issues) on Github
 - If you have a suggestion, please don't post it in the [discussions](https://github.com/therandomdudejajaja/Sigma-Spy/discussions)
 - If you have issues with the executor's comm library (get_comm_channel, create_comm_channel), enable `ForceUseCustomComm` in Sigma Spy/Config.lua which is found in your Executor's workspace folder after running
 - Wave and Zenith are recommended to use as of 11/06/25